-Students independently answer the prompt using evidence from the text.
+- ▶ Students independently answer the prompt using evidence from the text. - See the High Performance Response at the beginning of this lesson.

 Display and distribute the homework assignment.
 For homework, instruct students to write a paragraph in response to the following prompt: